MicrosoftDocs/power-platform/power-platform/admin/manage-storage-msdyn-copilotinteraction-table.md

 When you enable the Copilot features, agents can do the following actions in the Customer Service workspace app:

-Respond to questions
+- Respond to questions
-Compose an email
+- Compose an email
-Draft a chat response
+- Draft a chat response
-Summarize a case and conversation
+- Summarize a case and conversation

+As more agents interact with Copilot in Customer Service and provide feedback signals the larger the msdyn_copilotinteraction table will grow.

 ## Table cleanup